Squidgy-AI/BoilerPlateV1/README.md

-# Squidgy Project Deployment Guide
+# Squidgy Project Deployment Guide For development

 This guide provides instructions for deploying the Squidgy application, which consists of a frontend and two backend options (local testing and hosting).